-Samantha Valentine joined USC as Associate Director (Research Ethics, Integrity and Compliance) of the Office of Research in November 2016.
+Samantha Valentine joined USC as Associate Director (Research Ethics and Integrity) of the Office of Research in November 2016.
 Her aim is to lead a sustainable culture of research integrity through the development and implementation of a framework that embeds the requirements of the Australian Code for the Responsible Conduct of Research into the conduct of research and research training at USC.
 Sam also leads the development of new policies and undertakes the review of existing policies, practices and processes to support effective and efficient research governance and ensure consistency with legislative requirements and contemporary practice.

 Prior to joining USC, Sam worked in the higher education sector in Australia and the UK for over ten years, gaining considerable experience at research-intensive universities.